-The benefits of unstructured recess have also been demonstrated in the areas of academic achievement, problem-solving skills, social skills, student engagement, and physical health.
-Currently, there are no state-level requirements on recess, but your local SHAC may recommend policy regarding recess or movement breaks (which can include short classroom "brain breaks", classroom learning that incorporates physical activity, or before/after school activities).
+The benefits of unstructured recess have also been demonstrated in academic achievement, problem-solving skills, social skills, student engagement, and physical health.
+There are no state-level requirements on recess.
+Still, your local SHAC may recommend policy regarding recess or movement breaks (which can include short classroom "brain breaks," classroom learning that incorporates physical activity, or before/after school activities).